Money Markets

 How do money markets work?

-Money markets facilitate short-term borrowing and lending of funds, involving instruments like Treasury bills and commercial paper.
-Participants include governments, corporations, and financial institutions seeking to manage liquidity.
-Transactions occur with maturities ranging from overnight to a year, ensuring quick access to cash and stability in financial operations.
+Money markets operate by facilitating the short-term borrowing and lending of funds, with instruments such as Treasury bills and commercial paper.
+Participants in the market include governments, corporations, and financial institutions, which engage in transactions to manage short-term liquidity.
+These instruments have maturities that typically range from overnight to one year, providing quick access to cash and ensuring financial stability.

 Who uses money markets?